BA Early Years Education and Care - 2 Years

 Each module usually includes one piece of coursework that allows a student to demonstrate a range of skills, from their academic written skills through to oral presentation and debating skills.
 There are opportunities for group and paired coursework tasks as well as individual assignments.
 There are no formal examinations.

-The School of Early Years encourages and values applications from students who are returning to education as they will have experiences and life skills that could support their entry onto the degree.
+Early Years encourages and values applications from students who are returning to education as they will have experiences and life skills that could support their entry onto the degree.
 Generally, students will have attained or will be working towards a relevant level 3 childcare / education qualification such as NNEB, CACHE, BTEC, NVQ, A-levels.
 However other experience is also valuable.
 They will also be working or volunteering regularly in an early years setting or a workplace that provides services for young children and families.

 All applicants will be required to provide a satisfactory enhanced disclosure document from the Disclosure and Barring Service (DBS).